 If the students are anything like me, there is usually an additional laptop purchase within two to three years due to a spilled beverage.
 Using your 529 funds on qualified technology purchases may come in handy multiple times throughout a college program.

-There are some limitations to this recently added qualified expense that you should be aware of.
+You should be aware of some limitations to this recently added qualified expense.
 Electronics used primarily for entertainment or amusement are not included as qualified education expenses.
 No Bose headphones.
 No gaming consoles.
 No smartphones.

 In most cases, however, tablets are considered a computer device more so than a smartphone and can qualify.